-Experienced Criminal Defense Lawyers Protecting The Futures Of Minors Charged With Serious Crimes
+Experienced Criminal Defense Lawyers Protecting The Futures Of Juveniles Charged With Serious Crimes

-If you are under 18 and commit an act prohibited by Virginia law, your case will be prosecuted in the Juvenile and Domestic Relations Court (J&DR).
+People under 18 who commit an act prohibited by Virginia law will be prosecuted in the Juvenile and Domestic Relations Court (J&DR).
 These cases are handled differently than cases for adults in General District Court.
-Your juvenile criminal and traffic attorney should take the time to discuss the details of your case to prepare a suitable defense.
 The primary goal of Virginia’s juvenile justice system is rehabilitation – not incarceration.
-Although some crimes mean strict punishments, the emphasis is on bettering the youth’s future.
+Although some juvenile crimes mean strict punishments, the emphasis is on bettering the youth’s future.
 Still, an effective defense is critical.

 What Are Juvenile Crimes And Juvenile Delinquency?